Automotive Innovation: Litigation Risk Increase?

 Historically, the technology transfer deals between the suppliers and car manufacturers were quite straightforward, as the patent owners were unwilling to enforce their patent monopolies against automakers.
 The major reason behind such reluctance was that their existing clients (automakers) might stop purchasing other technologies from them.
 Thus, even after acquiring the specific technologies from patent owners, the car makers didn’t have to stress about any patent infringement cases.

 An example of this dynamic was seen in BASF Corporation & Ors v Carpmaels And Ransford (A Firm) [2021] EWHC 2899 (Ch).
-The judgment referred to a 2015 meeting between BASF and Audi, during which BASF complained that one of its competitors was selling a product to Audi without freedom to operate (effectively infringing the BASF patent rights).
+The judgment referred to a 2015 meeting between BASF and Audi, during which BASF complained that one of its competitors was selling a product to Audi without the freedom to operate (effectively infringing the BASF patent rights).
 Audi responded by stating that one of its ‘strategic’ options was to stop buying a range of products from BASF, and to undertake “no further cooperation with BASF”.

 However, the scenario is different in several important respects.